snadi/cmput663-F17/CourseOverview.md

 ##Course Overview

 Software has become an essential component in all our daily services and products.
 Good software engineering practices are essential to develop resuable and reliable software.
-Researchers and practicitioners are constantly developing innovative techniques and tooling to improve software maintenance and reuse.
+Researchers and practitioners are constantly developing innovative techniques and tooling to improve software maintenance and reuse.
 Goals include earlier detection of bugs, faster and more correct use of Application Programming Interfaces (APIs), and smoother refactoring of code for better reuse.

 Credits: Many of the advise offered by Ahmed Hassan in his [paper on raising MSR researchers](http://dl.acm.org/citation.cfm?id=2901780) has been integrated in the design of this course.